Saving old trees by pollarding can be done by sawing off the top half of the trunk to lighten the load on the base.

 I was sitting on the verandah of our green home around noon on one of those perfect days recently in midsummer, enjoying a cup of tea.
 The sky was blissfully blue with cumulus popping out calling out to the glider-pilot in me, not a breath of wind, when there was an ominous creaking sound.

-Moments later a massive trunk, nearly a metre in diameter thundered to the ground missing the underground reservoir and concrete fence by inches.
-Only the plum tree and a fence to protect the chickens from our own dogs were damaged.
+Moments later a massive trunk, nearly a metre in diameter thundered to the ground missing the reservoir and concrete fence by inches.
+Only the plum tree and wire to protect the chickens from our own dogs were damaged.

 Planting a tree is a gift to the future.
 You have no idea who will benefit after you are long gone.
 Some dear soul set three exotics in our garden over a century ago; they grew into giants.